nigelfiler/KAD32-NMEA2000/README.md

 ## Hardware and Libraries
 - **Microcontroller:** Arduino Due
-    - Chosen for its **CAN bus support**, which is essential for NMEA2000 communication.
+    - Chosen for its CAN bus support, which is required for NMEA2000 communication.
-    - Designed a PCB to connect the Arduino to the various sensors
+    - Designed a PCB to connect the Arduino to the various sensors.

 - **Library:** [Timo Lappalainen's NMEA2000 library](https://github.com/ttlappalainen/NMEA2000)
     - This library provides the foundation for NMEA2000 data transmission, making it a great starting point for this project.
 I would like to thank Timo for creating his library and extensively documenting it.
-Without this I probably would not have succeeded.

 ## Implementation
 1. **Data Acquisition:** The Arduino Due collects engine data from the sensors installed on the KAD32 Engine